wettopx/pump.fun-aggregator/README.md

-# pump.fun Aggregator
+# pump.fun sggregator

-`pump.fun-aggregator` is an open-source web-based tool designed to track and analyze memecoin launches on [pump.fun](https://pump.fun), a popular token launch platform on Solana.
+pump.fun aggregator is an open-source web-based tool designed to track and analyze memecoin launches on [pump.fun](https://pump.fun), a popular token launch platform on Solana.
 This project aggregates real-time token data and surfaces useful insights such as token metadata, launch information, and detection of potentially "infected" or suspicious launches.

 It serves as a community resource for degens, meme token hunters, and Solana enthusiasts looking to stay ahead of the chaos in the pump.fun ecosystem.